 In addition to training in surgery, trainees in Oral and Maxillofacial surgery go through extensive training in general anesthesia.
 This training ranges from General Anesthesia at the deepest level, to IV Sedation General Anesthesia, and also includes pediatric and adult anesthesia management.

 Because of the background and training required, Oral and Maxillofacial Surgery is a specialty of its own kind.
-Its blend of both medical and dental science is unique in the field of medicine, and all OMS Surgeons are highly qualified clinicians and surgeons that are extremely qualified to take care of you and your concerns.
+Its blend of both medical and dental science is unique in the field of medicine, and all OMS Surgeons are highly qualified clinicians and surgeons that are uniquely prepared to care of you and your concerns.

 Please check out the video below, from the American Association of Oral and Maxillofacial Surgeons, detailing both what Oral and Maxillofacial Surgery is and what and OMS Surgeon does.